influxdata/awesome/docs/part-1/introduction-to-influxdb-tools.md

 {:toc}

 ---
-To honor our commitment to developer happiness, InfluxData offers a wide range of tools working with time series data easily for all types of developers.
+To honor our commitment to developer happiness, InfluxData offers a wide range of tools to make working with time series data easy for all types of developers.

 ## Flux and the Task Engine